MarkxOBrian/Garbage-Collection-System/README.md

 ![Mobile View](docs/screenshots/mobile-view.png)
 *Fully responsive design that works on all devices*

-> 💡 **Note**: To add actual screenshots:
-> 1. Create a `docs/screenshots` directory
-> 2. Add your screenshots in PNG format
-> 3. Name them as shown above
-> 4. Update the paths in this README

 ## ✨ Features

 - 👥 **User Management** - Admin, Companies, and Regular Users